 I didn't love or hate JOKER.
 I thought it was okay.
 I thought Phoenix, fearless performer that he is, did what he had to do, but I also don't think there was anything terribly surprising about his performance.
 To hear that Joaquin Phoenix is playing a guy with mental health issues who descends into madness and becomes the Joker is to pretty much have already seen his performance.
 He plays crazy.
 He plays it with absolute commitment, but he's kind of just playing crazy.*

-As Jesus, however, Phoenix is offbeat.
-Not in a showy way.
-He plays Christ as a mystic, not tortured like Willem Defoe in LAST TEMPTATION but similarly haunted and unsure of himself.
+As Jesus, however, Phoenix is offbeat and unpredictable.
+He plays Christ as a mystic, not as tortured as Willem Defoe in LAST TEMPTATION but similarly haunted and unsure of himself.
 He's not the smug know-it-all that we sometimes get from the onscreen Jesus, the guy who already knows the answer and is just making the rest of us guess.
 Phoenix's Christ is a man coming to the dawning realization that he is also god, that he is communing with the spirit world in a way that no one else ever has.
-His relationship with Mara's Mary is chaste in large part because they've both transcended the body, with him showing her the way to a larger understanding of human existence and with her taking that message and trying apply it to the real world.
+His relationship with Mara's Mary is chaste in large part because they've both transcended the body, with him showing her the way to a larger understanding of human existence and with her taking that message and trying to apply it to the real world.

 If Phoenix wins the Oscar tonight, good for him.
 He's one of the best actors we have, so I'll be happy for him.
 But his best performance last year wasn't as the Clown Prince of Crime but as the King of Kings.

-*I can't remember the episode but the podcast Keep It recently did a good job articulating this same idea about JOKER and Phoenix's performance.
+*I can't remember the episode but the podcast Keep It recently did a good job articulating this same idea about Phoenix's performance in JOKER.